 While most village residents will see only a slight decrease in pressure, Phillips predicted that because the Haldane buildings, especially the high school, are at a higher elevation, they would likely have little pressure while the system recovered.
 He and Mayor Dave Merandy informed Superintendent Diana Bowers, who canceled classes.

 When the village’s water storage tanks on Fishkill Road are full, pressure in the system is augmented by about 15 psi to reach properties at higher elevations such as the Haldane campus.

 To increase flow from the village’s two main storage reservoirs, an outlet was opened on the Lower Cold Spring Reservoir along Foundry Pond Road.
 However, the water must travel 2.5 miles to reach the water treatment plant, so it takes about eight hours before the reservoir there begins to rise.

 In the meantime, Merandy asked that everyone in the system use water sparingly for the next several days while it recovers.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.